Back to Colorado

 Lost [**]

-Plain English: The amendment increases the total appropriations for the Department of Higher Education by adjusting specific amounts in various columns and adding new funding allocations.
+Plain English: This amendment increases the total budget for Colorado's Department of Higher Education by adding nearly $6 million in state funds to support college programs and governing boards.

 Bill History